-$\textbf{Abstract}$: In this paper, we show that a group admits an affine action on some $L^p$-sapce with unbounded orbit for $p$ large enough, if it acts isometrically on a hyperbolic complex.
-As an application, we show that any isometric action of a group with property $F_\infty$ on a hyperbolic complex admits a bounded orbit.
+$\textbf{Abstract}$: In this paper, we show that if a group acts isometrically on a good hyperbolic space of finite volume entropy through a non-elementary action, then it admits an affine action on some $L^p$-space with an unbounded orbit for sufficiently large $p$.
+As an application, we prove that any isometric action of a group with the fixed point property $F_\infty$ on a good hyperbolic space must have a bounded orbit.